-The synthesis of the HDAC degraders (1a-p, Table 1) is summarized in Schemes 1-6.
+The synthesis of the HDAC degraders (1a-p, Table 1B) is summarized in Schemes 1-6.
 According to the nature of the linker, the para position of the phenyl cap group of the protected form of the hydroxamic acid based HDAC inhibitor was functionalized.
-The functionalization at this position should maintain the HDAC binding, as this part of the inhibitor is surface exposed when bound to HDAC8 enzyme.